dciets/dciets.github.io/writeups/_posts/2014-01-13-break-in-2014-reverse-track.markdown

 ##Reverse 4 (Delme) - 300pts

 Delme was an interesting program...
+I think ?

 After some investigation, I noticed a function really similar to the decrypting algorithm of `Reverse 1`.